Buying a Property - The Hidden Extras

-You are required to register the title with your state government, all for $75.
+Registration of Title is another necessary document which requires you to register the title with your state government, all for $75.

 Stamp duty can be one of the biggest expenses property buyers may have to bear so it is crucial that you include these in your buying estimations.

 Since stamp duty is charged by state and territory governments, the amount you will be charged will be determined by the state you buy the property in.